Are Alabama Vital Records Open to the Public?

 - The legal representative of family or estate

 Death records older than 25 years are public records and are open to general members who can provide enough information for the death record search and meet any other requirements.
-To perform a public death records search by name, the requester must pay all required fees and meet identification requirements (where required) before processing begins on any request.
+To perform a public death records search by name, the requester must pay all required fees and meet identification requirements (where required) before any request process begins.

 How Do I Find Alabama Death Records?